fernandodelperal/casasdeconvivencias/wp-content/plugins/woocommerce-pay-for-payment/README.txt

 - **Plugin API**.
 See [GitHub](https://github.com/vyskoczilova/woocommerce-payforpayment) for details.

 = Compatibility =
+= **Current version is not compatible with WooCommerce Block Checkout** please use shortcode for checkout instead.
+[How to guide](https://kybernaut.cz/en/clanky/how-to-revert-woocommerce-block-checkout-to-the-old-checkou-page/)
 - **Currently not compatible with [WooCommerce Stripe Payment Gateway](https://wordpress.org/plugins/woocommerce-gateway-stripe/)** since it's React powered and I can't hook in.
 Use [Payment Plugins for Stripe WooCommerce](https://wordpress.org/plugins/woo-stripe-payment/) instead for now, waiting for their team to resolve the problem.
 - **WPML** (see [FAQ](https://wordpress.org/plugins/woocommerce-pay-for-payment#faq))
 - [WooCommerce Price Based on Country for WooCommerce](https://wordpress.org/plugins/woocommerce-product-price-based-on-countries/) & PRO